usethesource/rascal-website/about/index.md

 ## About Rascal

 Rascal is a project by researchers in programming languages and software engineering.
 The core team is from Centrum Wiskunde & Informatica (CWI), and people from different institutes and universities have been and are contributing.
+See the [github contributors](https://github.com/cwi-swat/rascal/graphs/contributors) graphs and [ohloh](https://www.ohloh.net/p/rascal).

 In principle Rascal is a research laboratory and research vehicle that is not intended for production use (yet).
 It has been and is used in serious projects however and we plan to stabilize the language eventually.